-Monitoring the Status
+6.4.2 Monitoring the Status

 The following table describes the status for the CDC adapters when they are running.
-The status is defined as a state in the SERVICE_CONTEXT table.
+The status is defined as a state in the SERVICE\CONTEXT table.
 The table describes the different statuses available for a CDC adapter.

 State Sub State State Details Description

-Active Processing Reads the change events adapter and is processing or waiting for
+Active Processing Reads the change events ge The router is connected to the CDC agent and is processing or waiting for the change

-Writes the change events the change events.
+Writes the change events events.

 Reduces the timed-out transaction to disc

 Deletes any expired change events

-Idle Waits for new change events The router's adapter reaches the end of its journal and does not have any new change events.
+Idle Waits for new chang events ge The router's agent reaches the end of its journal and does not have any new change events.

-error router.discWriteE rror Detailed error text This indicates that the change router operation involving writing to disk failed.
+error router.discWriteError Detailed error text This indicates that the change router operation involving writing to disk failed.
 The most common reason is not enough disk space.
 Other reasons such as permissions, wrong path, or locking can also cause this.

+component.error Detailed error text The prefix component (agent/Router)

+This error type occurs in agents and routers. indicates where the error happened.
+The error in the sub_state column identifies the error.

+The following are the errors that are returned for this error type:

+xmlError

+requestErrornoActiveConnection

+- • • •

+resourceLimit noSuchResource

+authenticationError

+noSuchInteraction

+noSuchConnection

+notImplemented

+autogenRejected

+resourceNotAvailable

+authorizationError

+configurationError

+noSuchStream

+temporarilyUnavailable

+■ dataError

+interventionRequired

+Disconnected Detailed error text This indicates that the change router operation with the CDC agent failed and cannot be restored.

-Table 6-2 SERVICE_CONTEXT Status States
+Table 6-2 SERVICE\CONTEXT Status States